Chronum94/MinSSE/README.md

-# MinSSE: A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion method
+# MinSSE (pronounced min-ess-ess-ee or min-see, whichever you prefer): A minimal 2/3D Heisenberg lattice simulator using the stochastic series expansion method

 Minimal compilation: